 The Components of Reports Creating Area

 Who doesn’t remember doodling and sketching sceneries in windows paint?
 So by your 3rd or 4th grade, almost everybody learned specific tools and dragging the mouse to draw shapes.
-In the same way, Data Studio lets you create reports by selecting a tool and then dragging the mouse around.
+In the same way, Looker Studio lets you create reports by selecting a tool and then dragging the mouse around.

 But prior to get started with report building, you need to familiarize yourself with different tools and settings.